Heinrich Cornelius Agrippa: Academic career

 In 1518 the efforts of one or other of his patrons secured for Agrippa the position of town advocate and orator, or syndic, at Metz.
 Here, as at Dole, his opinions soon brought him into collision with the monks, and his defense of a woman accused of witchcraft involved him in a dispute with the inquisitor, Nicholas Savin.
 The consequence of this was that in 1520 he resigned his office and returned to hometown Cologne, where he stayed about two years.
-He then practiced for a short time as a physician at Geneva and Freiburg, but in 1524 went to Lyon on being appointed physician to Louise of Savoy, mother of Francis I. In 1528 he gave up this position, and about this time was invited to take part in the dispute over the legality of the divorce of Catherine of Aragon by Henry VIII; but he preferred an offer made by Margaret, duchess of Savoy and regent of the Netherlands, and became archivist and historiographer to the her nephew, emperor Charles V.
+He then practiced for a short time as a physician at Geneva and Freiburg, but in 1524 went to Lyon on being appointed physician to Louise of Savoy, mother of Francis I. In 1528 he gave up this position, and about this time was invited to take part in the dispute over the legality of the divorce of Catherine of Aragon by Henry VIII; but he preferred an offer made by Margaret, duchess of Savoy and regent of the Netherlands, and became archivist and historiographer to her nephew, emperor Charles V.

 Margaret's death in 1530 weakened his position, and the publication of some of his writings about the same time aroused anew the hatred of his enemies; but after suffering a short imprisonment for debt at Brussels he lived at Cologne and Bonn, under the protection of Hermann of Wied, archbishop of Cologne.
 By publishing his works he brought himself into antagonism with the Inquisition, which sought to stop the printing of De occulta philosophia.
 He then went to France, where he was arrested by order of Francis I for some disparaging words about the queen-mother Louise of Savoy; but he was soon released, and on 18 February 1535 died at Grenoble.
 He was married three times and had a large family.

 During his wandering life in Germany, France, and Italy, Agrippa worked as a theologian, physician, legal expert, and soldier.
 Agrippa was for some time in the service of Maximilian I, probably as a soldier in Italy, but devoted his time mainly to the study of the occult sciences and to problematic theological legal questions, which exposed him to various persecutions through life, usually in the mode described above: He would be privately denounced for one sort of heresy or another.
 He would only reply with venom considerably later (Nauert demonstrates this pattern effectively).